lostintransaction/lostintransaction.github.io/_src/posts/2014-04-09-computing-a-bitcoin-address-part-4-wallet-import-format-wif.md

   (hex=? wif-checksum (compute-checksum wif-prefix)))
 ```

-First, `wif-split-checksum` splits a WIF private key into a prefix and
+First, `wif-checksum-ok?` calls `wif-split-checksum` to split a WIF
+private key into a prefix and a checksum.
+Then, `wif-checksum-ok?`
-a checksum.
-Then, `wif-checksum-ok?` computes a double SHA-256 on the
+computes a double SHA-256 on the prefix and verifies that it matches
-prefix and verifies that it matches the checksum.
+the checksum.

 Let's try these functions on our example: